 IVF cycles are completed in roughly two to three weeks.

 Women under the age of 35 have a 70-80% success rate per embryo transfer, compared to women over 40 who have a 50-60% success rate per embryo transfer.
 When you decide it’s time for a frozen embryo transfer, it’s crucial to get your uterus ready for implantation with the right medications and the correct lifestyle choices.
 It also depends on the quality of the embryo that is formed.
 In general, on average, the embryo transfer success rate ranges between 50-80% per cycle.

 There is no separate embryo transfer cost as it is a part of the IVF cycle/procedure.
 The entire process is charged as one entity, right from stimulation of the ovaries: removal of eggs from the ovaries, fertilization of the same with sperms in the lab as well as the final stage of embryo transfers.
 The entire cost is about Rs 75,000 per cycle as of year 2022.
 There is an additional cost of Rs 30,000 in cases where embryos are frozen under cryopreservation to be transferred later in life, when desired by the woman/couple.

 The final fact is that in the weeks after your embryo transfer, you are essentially playing a waiting game.
 While following the dos and don’ts list is a good idea, you should also establish healthy habits that you can keep up throughout your pregnancy.

-So, call our IVF experts today and schedule a consultation with our ace fertility doctors.
-And you might be happy mother/parents soon!
+So, call Asian Fertility Center today and schedule a consultation with our ace fertility doctors.
+And you might be a happy mother/parent soon!